webman-php/webman-manual/resource/doc/en/request.md

 **Note:**

-- After the file is uploaded, it will be given a temporary file name, similar to `/tmp/workerman.upload.SRliMu`.
+- The file will be renamed to a temporary file after upload, similar to `/tmp/workerman.upload.SRliMu`
-- The size of the uploaded file is subject to the [defaultMaxPackageSize](http://doc.workerman.net/tcp-connection/default-max-package-size.html) limit, which is 10M by default and can be changed in the `config/server.php` file by modifying `max_package_size`.
+- The uploaded file size is limited by [defaultMaxPackageSize](http://doc.workerman.net/tcp-connection/default-max-package-size.html), which is 10M by default and can be changed in the `config/server.php` file by modifying `max_package_size`.
-- The temporary file will be automatically cleared after the request ends.
+- The temporary files will be automatically cleared after the request ends
-- If there are no uploaded files in the request, `$request->file()` returns an empty array.
+- If there are no uploaded files in the request, `$request->file()` returns an empty array
-- Uploaded files do not support the `move_uploaded_file()` method.
-Please use the `$file->move()` method instead, as shown in the following example.
+- The uploaded files do not support the `move_uploaded_file()` method, please use the `$file->move()` method instead, as shown in the example below

-### Obtain a Specific Uploaded File
+### Getting a specific uploaded file
 ```php
 $request->file('avatar');
 ```
-If the file exists, it returns the corresponding `webman\Http\UploadFile` instance for the file, otherwise it returns null.
+If the file exists, it returns the corresponding file's instance of `webman\Http\UploadFile`, otherwise it returns null.

 **Example**
 ```php